-Tools required: 8 mm hex key, torque wrench

-Supplies required: Clean rag, Loctite[®] 242
+Tools required: 8 mm hex key, torque wrench Supplies required: Clean rag, Loctite® 242

 - 1. Wipe down the mounting surfaces with a clean rag. - 2.
-If required, install the interface plate to the robot arm, align using the boss or dowel pins and secure with customer supplied fasteners. - 3.
-Align the dowel pins to the corresponding holes in the interface plate and secure the interface plate to the robot arm with customer supplied fasteners.
-If not pre-applied, apply Loctite 242 to threads (see Table 2.1 for proper fasteners and torque). - 4.
-Align the dowel pins to the corresponding holes in the Master plate and secure the Master plate to the interface plate with supplied (6) M10-1.5 socket head cap screws.
-If not pre-applied, apply Loctite 242 to threads (see Table 2.1 for proper fasteners and torque). - 5.
-Connect Lock and Unlock air supplies to the appropriate connections.
-Refer to Section 2.7-Pneumatic Requirements. - 6.
-Connect utilities to the appropriate module and Master plate connections.
+If required, install the interface plate (IP) to the robot arm, align using the boss or dowel pins and secure with customer supplied fasteners. - 3.
+Align the dowel pins to the corresponding holes in the Master plate and secure the Master plate to the robot arm or IP with customer supplied (10) M10-1.5 socket head cap screws using a 8 mm hex key.
+Apply Loctite 242 to threads (see Table 2.1 for proper fasteners and torque).